-In order to meet our long-term housing construction goals over the next 30 years, we have to meet our short-term goals over the next 10.
-HCD plays a critical role in financing new affordable housing through funding opportunities and policy changes that encourage or require development. his can include large countywide efforts to fund thousands of units of new affordable housing, like the Measure A1 bond measure or a regional bond measure, or more targeted programs with less upfront cash needs that encourage housing production.
+To meet our long-term housing construction goals over the next 30 years, we have to meet our short-term goals over the next 10.
+HCD plays a critical role in financing new affordable housing through funding opportunities and policy changes that encourage and enable development.
+This can include large countywide efforts to fund thousands of units of new affordable housing, like the Measure A1 bond measure or a regional bond measure, or more targeted programs with less upfront cash needs that encourage housing production.
 This is a two-pronged strategy that includes capital development and building capacity for lower barrier interventions that allow for smaller scale affordable housing production.

-- o Provide operating subsidy for deeply affordable units - Continue and expand our successful rental development program - Help emerging developers, faith- based developers, and other small developers build capacity and develop small sites Develop capabilities to rapidly acquire high opportunity sites - Implement the 10-Year Capital plan to preserve all 2,100 Existing Expiring Affordable Housing Units
+- Provide operating subsidy for deeply affordable units - Continue and expand our successful Tax-Credit rental development program - Help emerging developers, faith- based developers, and other small organizations build capacity to develop and operate small sites - Develop capabilities to rapidly acquire high opportunity sites - Build capacity of organizations to provide the critical embedded services which make supportive housing viable - Partner with local housing authorities to leverage federal Section 8 funding for Project Based Vouchers (PBVs) - Implement the 10-Year Capital plan to preserve all 2,100 Existing Expiring Affordable Housing Units